-The Public Safety Committee at its meeting of April 28, 2011 recommended that staff develop for consideration by City Council a comprehensive new MMAR Licensing By-law that would cover all aspects of the medical marijuana grow operation.
-The By-law would require all applicants for an MMAR license to obtain a license from the City before setting up a growing operation in Surrey, to adhere to reasonable restrictions and provisions to ensure the safety of the operation and to ensure that the operation does not create a nuisance to others and is subject to regular inspections.
+The Public Safety Committee of Council at its meeting on April 28, 2011 requested that staff develop for consideration by City Council a comprehensive new Licensing By-law that would cover all aspects of medical marijuana grow operations.
+The By-law would require for federal MMAR license applications within Surrey that each such applicant:

+• obtain a license from the City before setting up a growing operation in Surrey;

+- adhere to certain restrictions and provisions to ensure the safety of the operation; and - ensure that the operation does not create a nuisance to others and is subject to regular inspections.